hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Assembled by C. Tong.
 This is a living, growing page, so not the last word.

+### Richard von Mises

+"The leitmotif, the ever recurring melody, is that two things are indispensable in any reasoning, in any description we shape of a segment of reality: to submit to experience and to face the language that is used, with unceasing logical criticism."

+Source:  Richard von Mises (1958), *Mathematical Theory of Compressible Fluid Flow* (New York:  Academic Press; reprinted by Dover, 2004), epigraph.

 ### Nassim Nicholas Taleb

 "Ludic fallacy (or uncertainty of the nerd):  the manifestation of the Platonic fallacy in the study of uncertainty; basing studies of chance on the narrow world of games and dice.
 A-Platonic randomness has an additional layer of uncertainty concerning the rules of the game in real life."